navi1910/Titanic_Project/README.md

 |All	   |549|342|891|

 **p-value = 1.1973570627755645e-58
-Reject null hypothesis,
+  Reject null hypothesis.
   There is significant difference in survival among male and female passengers**

 - Null Hypothesis
 There is no significance in survival difference among passengers of different class.

--Alternate Hypothesis
+- Alternate Hypothesis
 There is significant difference in survival passengers among of different class.

 |Survived|	0	|1	  |All|